hwiiiii/sky130A/README.md

 git clone this repo in pdk path.

-This sky130A is the installed file of skywater-pdk from google, especially for Caravel te
+This sky130A is the installed file of skywater-pdk from google, especially for Caravel testbench.